-We run a healthy ‘Tuck Shop’ on a break time.
-We charge 10p to 30p for items and it is a great way of raising funds, keeping us healthy and giving us a bit more energy to do our work!
+School Council runs a healthy ‘Tuck Shop’ every break time.They charge 10p to 30p for items and it is a great way to keep us all healthy, whilst giving us a bit more energy to do our work!
 So win, win!

 School Council also chose a new scooter pod to park our scooters in, after winning the CYC ‘Scoot to School’ Competition in Walk to School Week.

 They decided on a red and yellow pod because that will be bright and cheerful, just like our school.

 This year, the children have worked closely with Christine Packer from CYC to improve parking and traffic around school.
 For example, leading an assembly to raise awareness around school and giving booklets to every family to remind then about safe travelling to and from school.